Birth Doulas in Austin, TX | Labor Support & Birth Preparation

 Many families pair professional bodywork with consistent, pelvic floor informed movement during pregnancy and postpartum.
 At Austin Yoga Lounge, our prenatal and postpartum classes are designed to complement chiropractic care, massage therapy, and acupuncture by building strength, mobility, and nervous system resilience in a safe, supportive space.

-Lactation Consultants in Austin, TX | Breastfeeding & Postpartum Support
+Lactation Consultants in Austin, TX | Breastfeeding & Bottlefeeding Support

 Feeding your baby can feel intuitive for some and unexpectedly challenging for others.
 Whether you are preparing to breastfeed during pregnancy or navigating supply, latch, or pumping concerns postpartum, working with a lactation consultant in Austin, TX can provide clarity and confidence.
 Below is a curated list of trusted lactation consultants serving families throughout the Austin area.